marco-rosner/code-challenges/Annotations/Javascript.md

 SessionStorage -> up to 5MB, deleted when tab closed, accessed in the same browser
 LocalStorage -> up to 10MB, is not deleted, accessed any tab in the browser

-Make sync HTTP request -> xmlHttpReq.open("GET", url, true) // false for asynch
+Make sync HTTP request -> xmlHttpReq.open("GET", url, true) // false for async

 Compare two date objects -> date1.getTime() === date3.getTime()